Wednesday, June 23, 2010

 Once I got them home and had a chance to give them all a good close look, I realized I'd have to weed out quite a few and discard them.
 The next morning, feeling that familiar yen to bake and realizing there was no time to waste in making use of my limited haul, I briskly sorted, cleaned, and trimmed the remaining fruit, then spent a few minutes paging through cookbooks looking for a quick recipe to make good use of what I'd salvaged before it all turned into a fragrant bowl of rose-colored mush.

-I soon found one that fit the bill.
-In adapting it from a formula for strawberry walnut bread, in The King Arthur Flour Baker's Companion, I made a number of changes.
+The King Arthur Flour Baker's Companion, I made a number of changes.
 Chief among them, I left out all of the walnuts.
 Walnuts and strawberries don't always fraternize successfully, as far as I'm concerned.
 Flung together in a salad, they have a reasonable shot at getting along, but in baked goods I'm often doubtful about their compatibility.

 Also, in terms of adaptations, I used about two-thirds mashed strawberries, along with one-third mashed ripe banana, instead of using strawberries alone.
 (That languishing banana was starting to resemble a Dalmatian with no get-up and go.
 I had to put it to work somehow.)
 You could, though, use all mashed berries and no banana if you like.
 Bananas are not mandatory.